Zombie: Etymology

 How the creatures in contemporary zombie films came to be called "zombies" is not fully clear.
-The film Night of the Living Dead (1968) made no spoken reference to its undead antagonists as "zombies", describing them instead as "ghouls" (though ghouls, which derive from Arabic folklore, are demons, not undead).
+The film Night of the Living Dead (1968) made no spoken reference to its undead antagonists as "zombies", describing them instead as "ghouls" (a term for flesh-eating demons derived from Arabic folklore).
 Although George A. Romero used the term "ghoul" in his original scripts, in later interviews he used the term "zombie".
 The word "zombie" is used exclusively by Romero in his script for his sequel Dawn of the Dead (1978), including once in dialog.
 According to Romero, film critics were influential in associating the term "zombie" to his creatures, and especially the French magazine Cahiers du Cinéma.
 He eventually accepted this linkage, even though he remained convinced at the time that "zombies" corresponded to the undead slaves of Haitian voodoo as depicted in White Zombie with Bela Lugosi.